Steven Kwan Player Props: Guardians vs. Mariners

 Steven Kwan At The Plate

-- Kwan has picked up a hit in six of seven games this season, with multiple hits four times.

-- In seven games played this year, he has not hit a long ball.
+- Kwan has an OPS of .651, fueled by an OBP of .308 and a team-best slugging percentage of .343 this season.

-- In four games this season, Kwan has picked up an RBI, with more than one RBI once.
+- In 75.0% of his eight games this season, Kwan has picked up at least one hit.
+He's also had four multi-hit games.

+- He has not hit a home run in his eight games this year.

+- Kwan has driven in a run in four games this year (50.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.